top of page

 Give yourself permission to sort without overthinking it.
 Try three loose piles:

 Let Go: Printed messages with just a signature.
-These served their purpose.
+Store-bought sentiments where someone signed their name and nothing more.
+These served their purpose at the time.
 You can release them without guilt.

 Stop Storing, Start Displaying